AhmedFouad15/Twitter-Bot/README.md

 This is a Twitter bot which retweets and likes any related post according to you

-You need to make a Twitter Devolper account and subscribe to Basic module which costs 100$ to try it
+You need to make a Twitter Devolper account and subscribe to pro module which costs 5000$ to try it

 Code is in Twitterbot.py file